grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 How to **investigate**:

-- Limit reached in `cortex-gateway`:
+- Limit reached in `gateway`:
   - Check if it's caused by an **high latency on write path**:
     - Check the distributors and ingesters latency in the `Mimir / Writes` dashboard
-    - An high latency on write path could lead our customers Prometheus / Agent to increase the number of shards nearly at the same time, leading to a significantly higher number of concurrent requests to the load balancer and thus cortex-gateway
+    - An high latency on write path could lead our customers Prometheus / Agent to increase the number of shards nearly at the same time, leading to a significantly higher number of concurrent requests to the load balancer and thus gateway
   - Check if it's caused by a **single tenant**:
     - We don't have a metric tracking the active TCP connections or QPS per tenant
     - As a proxy metric, you can check if the ingestion rate has significantly increased for any tenant (it's not a very accurate proxy metric for number of TCP connections so take it with a grain of salt):